-These recommendations aim to address the key factors influencing teachers' self-efficacy beliefs in teaching financial accounting, ultimately enhancing the quality of financial accounting education in senior high schools.
-Suggestion for Further Research comparative investigation be conducted in the remaining metropolitan areas of the country.
+The study focused on exploring teachers' self-efficacy beliefs in teaching financial accounting within the senior high schools of the Kumasi Metropolitan Area, representing only one of Ghana's six metropolises.
+To enhance the generalizability of the study's findings, it is recommended that a comparative investigation be conducted in the remaining metropolitan areas of the country.
 Furthermore, as the study exclusively examined financial accounting teachers, it is proposed that similar research be conducted across other academic disciplines.
 This expansion of research scope would not only contribute to a more comprehensive understanding of teachers' self-efficacy beliefs but also facilitate the advancement of knowledge across diverse subject areas, enriching the educational landscape with a broader perspective on teacher efficacy in various disciplines.